AmazingAng/WTF-Solidity/Languages/en/19_Fallback_en/readme.md

 ## Receiving ETH Function: receive()
 The `receive()` function is solely used for receiving `ETH`.
 A contract can have at most one `receive()` function, declared not like others, no `function` keyword is needed: `receive() external payable { ... }`.
 This function cannot have arguments, cannot return anything and must have `external` visibility and `payable` state mutability.

 `receive()` is executed on plain Ether transfers to a contract.
-You should not perform too much operations in `receive()`, when sending Ether with `send` or `transfer`, only 2300 `gas` is available, complicated operations will trigger `Out of Gas` error; instead you should use `call` function which can specifiy `gas` limit.
+You should not perform too much operations in `receive()`, when sending Ether with `send` or `transfer`, only 2300 `gas` is available, complicated operations will trigger `Out of Gas` error; instead you should use `call` function which can specify `gas` limit.
 (We will cover all three ways of sending Ether later）.

 We can send an `event` in `receive()` function, for example:
 ```solidity